• Skip to main content

 How to make energy bars

 Step 1.
-Blend dates and cocoa powder together in a food processor just until it forms into a ball-shape inside the food processor.
+Blend dates and cocoa powder together in a food processor until the mixture forms a ball.

 Step 2.
 Finely chop the cashews (or walnuts), almonds, and pecans.

 Step 3.
-Add chopped nuts, oat bran, coconut, and sea salt to the food processor.
+Add chopped nuts, oat bran, coconut, and sea salt to the mixture.

 Step 4.
-Pulse the food processor just until ingredients are incorporated.
+Pulse the blade until the ingredients are incorporated.
 It should look like this...

 energy bar mixed in bowl with wooden spoon

 Step 5.
-Press the mixture onto an 8" x 8" baking sheet.
-No need to spray with cooking spray.
+Press the mixture onto a baking sheet.
 Use a sheet of wax paper over the mixture and the flat side of a meat tenderizer to compress the mixture.

 flattening energy bars with wax paper and meat tenderizer